m1ckyb/Librarrarian/unreleased.md

 - **Sonarr Rename Jobs**: Added a new "rename" job type.
 A "Scan Sonarr" button on the Job Queue page will find completed downloads from the Sonarr API and add them to the queue to be renamed.

 ### Changed
-- **Cleaner Logs**: Suppressed noisy and repetitive log messages from the Docker container, including the per-series scan progress and the frequent `/api/scan/progress` polling messages.
+- **Cleaner Logs**: Suppressed noisy and repetitive log messages from the Docker container, including the per-series scan progress and the frequent `/api/scan/progress` polling messages, making logs easier to read.
 - **UI Reorganization**: Renamed the "Cleanup" tab to "Tools" and moved the Sonarr scanning buttons into it, creating a dedicated space for manual actions and improving the overall UI structure.
 - **UI Text Clarity**: Corrected several misleading descriptions in the UI, particularly for the Sonarr "Create Rename Jobs" and "Enable Automatic Scanning" options, to more accurately reflect their function.
 - **Sonarr Rename Strategy**: The rename scanner has been refactored to perform a deep analysis of the entire library.
 This correctly finds older, non-conformant files for renaming, which is the primary goal of this feature.
 The inefficient "fast scan" has been removed.
 - **Database Initialization**: The database schema is now created and configured by the dashboard application on its first startup.
 This removes the dependency on the `init.sql` file and makes the initial setup more user-friendly, as users no longer need the file present when running `docker-compose up`.

 ### Fixed
+- **UI Freezing During Scans**: Fixed a major bug where the main UI (including the "Updated" clock) would freeze while a Sonarr scan was in progress.
+All UI elements now update correctly during a scan.
-- **UI Scan Feedback**: Fixed a bug where the scan progress indicator would appear in the "Options" tab instead of the "Tools" tab.
+- **UI Scan Feedback**: Fixed a race condition that often prevented the scan progress bar from appearing.
+The UI now reliably shows scan progress in the correct "Tools" tab.
 - **UI Scan Cancellation**: Fixed a bug where clicking the "Cancel Scan" button would incorrectly display a "scan in progress" error.
 The cancellation feedback message is now also correctly styled and dismissible.
 - **Sonarr Scanner Reliability**: Fixed a series of critical bugs in the Sonarr rename scanner that prevented it from finding or creating jobs.
 This includes correcting the API usage pattern to properly rescan series before checking for renames.
 - **Sonarr Scanner Timeout**: Fixed a Gunicorn worker timeout that occurred when running long Sonarr scans by moving the logic to an asynchronous background thread.